auerlab/biolibc/README.md

 For now, be prepared to update dependent software in order to stay with the latest biolibc.

+Keep in mind that older releases are always available on Github, so API changes won't impact you by surprise.
+You only need to cope with them when updating to a newer version of biolibc.

 ## Description

 Many bioinformatics pipelines are essentially made of mud and straw;